MillenniumDB/wukong-engine/docs/development.md

 - **MINOR**: New features that are backwards compatible
 - **PATCH**: Bug fixes or small improvements

-> 🌿 The expected use of release branches is shown in the [Branching Strategy](#-branching-strategy) section.
+> 🌿 The expected use of release/hotfix branches is shown in the [Branching Strategy](#-branching-strategy) section.
 >
 > 📝 All releases are documented in the [CHANGELOG](../CHANGELOG.md) file.